anishvedant/End-to-End-Encryption/README.md

 1. Clone the repository.
 2. Ensure you have Python installed (Python 3.6 or higher recommended).
 3. Install the required dependencies: cryptography.
+4. Run the key_gen.py file and generate a shared key.
-4. Run the Server.py script to initialize the server.
+5. Run the Server.py script to initialize the server.
 5. Run the Alice.py script to simulate Alice's client.
 6. Run the Bob.py script to simulate Bob's server.
+7. Input the shared key generated from the key_gen.py
-6. Follow the prompts to enter messages and observe the encrypted communication.
+8. Follow the prompts to enter messages and observe the encrypted communication.

 # **Contributing**
 Contributions are welcome!
 Fork the repository and submit a pull request with your changes.